chromeos/chromeos.dev/site/en/posts/iwd-2022-shree-bose-piper.md

 ---

-I’m so grateful to have had the opportunity to talk with Shree and I cannot wait to try out some of the upcoming kits myself.
+I am so grateful to have had the opportunity to talk with Shree and I cannot wait to try out some of the upcoming kits myself.
 Check out [Piper and Piper Make](https://www.playpiper.in/) today with your Chromebook!

 Emilie Roberts, Developer Relations Engineer, Google Chrome OS